evahteri/Read-Review/README.md

 ### Latest improvements
- - App can be run locally
+ - App can be run on heroku
- - Currently three pages are available: Homepage, review creation and author creation
+ - Currently three pages are available: Homepage, review creation, author creation and book creation
  - User can change between the pages via links
  - User can create a new author to author database
  - Duplicate authors cannot be created